alkue-com/prompts-mcp/README.md

 # prompts-mcp

-This is an MCP (Model Context Protocol) server that serves prompts stored in a configurable directory (defaults to `prompts/`).
+This is an MCP (Model Context Protocol) server that serves prompts stored in a directory specified by the `PROMPTS_DIR` environment variable.

 The prompts are accessible via any MCP-compatible client that supports server-provided prompts.